Admissions – Doctor of Philosophy in Information Studies (PhD)

 - TOEFL/IELTS/PTE (required for most international applicants):

 - International applicants do not need to submit the English Proficiency Score if they received their degree from an education institution in the U.S. or a nationally recognized university in one of the countries listed at the bottom of the Graduate School’s English Language Proficiency Requirements page.
-Note: Puerto Ricans are U.S. citizens but the TOEFL/IELTS/PTE is required.

 - See the Graduate School’s English Language Proficiency Requirements for instructions on submitting scores and minimum score requirements.
 The University of Maryland’s TOEFL Institution Code is 5814.